akka/akka-http/docs/src/main/paradox/scala/http/handling-blocking-operations-in-akka-http-routes.md

 }
 ```

-There are many dispatcher options available which can be found in <!-- FIXME: unresolved link reference: dispatchers-scala --> dispatchers-scala.
+There are many dispatcher options available which can be found in @extref[Dispatchers](akka-docs:scala/dispatchers.html).

 Here `thread-pool-executor` is used, which has a hard limit of threads, it can
 keep available for blocking operations.
 The size settings depend on the app